Is it Better to Trade Cryptocurrency or to HODL?

 Perks, Pitfalls, and Strategies of Trading Cryptocurrency

-How to trade the right way: Even an inexperienced trader has potential outperform a HODLer, but to do this they have to put aside emotions and have patience.
+How to trade the right way: Even an inexperienced trader has the potential to outperform a HODLer, but to do this they have to put aside emotions and have patience.
 Here, a trader will act as if they are a HODLer, averaging into positions and HOLDing.
 However, they will then average out of those positions once they have profits or once the price starts heading on a downward trajectory.
-Stop losses, profit taking, and averaging out of positions can help to avoid many of the risks of HODLing, but of course these tactics present their own risks as well.
+Stop losses, profit-taking, and averaging out of positions can help to avoid many of the risks of HODLing, but of course, these tactics present their own risks as well.
 A major risk of being willing to cut losses and take profits is… taking small but consistent gains and missing parts of runs (thereby underperforming a HODLer).
 If the market is bullish, try to stay away from trading too much unless you really know your stuff (if all it takes to make a profit is buy and HODL, then revert to doing that and keep it simple), in a stagnant or bear market, or when it comes time to take profits, trading can be your friend.
 Most of all though, find a trading style that works for you, and make sure to employ proper risk management tactics!

 The Bottomline on HODLing Vs. Trading

 If you don’t have a lot of experience, you should enter crypto investing and/or trading with caution.
 A conservative and cautious approach involves averaging slowly into positions and out of them.
 If you do this, you limit a lot (but not all) of what can go wrong in the long term!

 From there it is about choosing between HODLing and trading.

 - HODLing is easy, but has some serious logistical problems (especially for those who go all-in at the top or who HODL through every all-time high).